What is the FAFSA?

 Before filling out your FAFSA

-- The Alamo Colleges recommends students, parents, and spouses (if applicable) upload their income tax information using the IRS Data Retrieval tool when filling out the FAFSA.
-To use the tool all parties must file their income tax two (2) weeks prior to filling out the FAFSA.
+- The Alamo Colleges recommends students, parents, and spouses (if applicable) upload their income tax information using the IRS Data Retrieval (DRT) tool when filling out the FAFSA.

 After you fill out the FAFSA

 - Please allow 2-3 weeks for the college to receive your FAFSA.
 After the college receives the FAFSA students should login to ACES and check for any additional requirements including verification.

 - If selected for verification, please visit the Verification webpage.

 - Be sure to print and review the SAR (Student Aid Report) to make sure all information is correct and address any notes that might be attached identifying "issues".
 All issues on your SAR must be corrected before the college can download your application.

 Fill out your FAFSA now!